-15. Insurance
+19.15 Insurance

-The prospective bidder shall provide proof of coverage, or a statement that they maintain the coverage below, or that the following coverage will be obtained if selected for this work.
-Further, if selected, the winning bidder shall provide a certificate of insurance documenting the insurance levels listed below and listing Maniilaq Association as additional insured prior to performing work for Maniilaq.
+Proposers must provide proof of coverage, or a statement that they maintain the coverage below, or that the following coverage will be obtained if selected for this work.
+Further, if selected, the successful proposer will be required to submit certificates of insurance documenting the insurance levels listed below, and to list Maniilaq as an additional insured prior to performing work for Maniilaq.
 All such insurance shall be issued by a company that is licensed to do business in the State of Alaska and that has a rating equal to or exceeding A-VII from A.M.
 Best.